main Welcome Our Stories Other Haunts

 Sam Mc Kim painting on copy of Ken Anderson drawing, 1958.

-The style of architecture is antebellum Classical Revival, utilizing the columned pronaios porch façade popularly associated with plantation houses of the Old South.
+The style of architecture is antebellum Classical Revival, utilizing the columned pronaios porch façade (complete with triangular pediment atop) popularly associated with plantation houses of the Old South.
 Ken Anderson, the artist who conceived this exterior, captured the essence of many of the stately mansions along the bayous of the Mississippi River delta, surprisingly, by basing his design on at least two early-nineteenth century houses in Baltimore, Maryland.
 One structure - the historic Evergreen House - was owned by the Garrett family, and bequeathed to Johns Hopkins University in 1942.
-Photos of the other Baltimore mansion were included in an architecture and design collection compiled by Frances Lichten and housed in the WED library.
+Photos of the other Baltimore mansion (the Shipley-Lydecker House) were included in an architecture and design collection compiled by Frances Lichten and housed in the WED library.
 Some people claim that Anderson was also inspired by the Stanton House (built 1857) in Natchez, MS. See a picture on our FAQ page.

 Our Mansion's Severan wrought-iron balustrades would blend nicely with those to be installed in the New Orleans Square section of Disneyland, located next door.
 Anderson's initial concept drawing, however, was a shocking contrast to the pristine exterior we see today.
 Initially, Anderson envisioned a ruined, overgrown house abandoned to the whims and eccentricities of the weather.
 Walt Disney (the benefactor of our wonderful crypt-community), took one look at the drawing and commented that it looked too run-down for his park.
 Let the ghosts take care of the inside, he reasoned, and we'll take care of the outside.